facebook twitter google youtube linkedin

 • Limitations: Requires calibration for different soil types and can be more expensive than resistive sensors.

-• Principle: TDR sensors send an electromagnetic pulse through a probe inserted into the soil and measure the time it takes for the pulse to reflect back.
+• TDR sensors work by sending an electromagnetic pulse through a probe in the soil.
+They measure how long it takes for the pulse to bounce back.
 The travel time is influenced by the soil's dielectric constant, which correlates with moisture content.

 • Advantages: High accuracy, suitable for a wide range of soil types, and provides real-time data.